 Paul-Camille Kakou received his B.S in Mechanical Engineering from Virginia Tech in 2019.
 His research focuses on the development of mobile, robotic dampers for power line vibration suppression.

 Raghuraj (Ravi) Chauhan received his B.S. in Mechanical Engineering from Georgia Tech in 2015.
 His current research focuses on the development of intelligent, data-driven control for hand exoskeletons.

 Oreoluwa Alabi received his B.S. in Mechanical Engineering from Virginia Tech in 2019.
 His research focuses on the development of anti-vibration gloves for use in industrial settings.

-Craig Schichtel is pursuing his B.S. in Electrical Engineering at Virginia Tech.
-He assisted in the development of a power line suppression robot as part of the VT-NETS program.
+Matthew Saltus is pursuing his B.S. in Mechanical Engineering at Virginia Tech.
+He is assisting the development of rehabilitation devices for tremor suppression.